grafana/augurs/crates/augurs-prophet/README.md

 However, it is written in C++ and has non-trivial dependencies, which makes it difficult to interface with from Rust (or, indeed, Python).

-`augurs-prophet` (similar to the Python library) abstracts optimization and sampling implementations using the `Optimizer` and `Sampler` traits.
+Similar to the Python library, `augurs-prophet` abstracts MLE optimization using the `Optimizer` and (later) MCMC using the `Sampler` traits.
-These are yet to be implemented, but I have a few ideas:
+There is a single implementation of the `Optimizer` which uses `cmdstan` to run the optimization.
+See below and the `cmdstan` module for details.

+Further implementations are possible, with some ideas below.

 ### `cmdstan`